level2fast/millimeter-wave-radar-system/matlab/sim/README.md

 6. Next, compare the signal under CUT against this threshold.
 7. If the CUT level > threshold assign the filtered signal a value of 1.

 **Note:** The process above will generate a thresholded block, which is smaller than the range doppler map as the CUTs cannot be located at the edges of the matrix due to the presence of Target and Guard cells.
 Hence, those cells will not be thresholded.
-To keep the map size same as it was before CA-CFAR, the filtered signal variable is instantiated as a matrix with size equals to the range doppler map size and with all its elements equal to 0: ```zeros(Nr/2,Nd)``` .
+To keep the map size the same as it was before CA-CFAR, the filtered signal variable is instantiated as a matrix with size equals to the range doppler map size and with all its elements equal to 0: ```zeros(Nr/2,Nd)``` .

 #### Sliding Window Design:
 <p align="center">